Half-Life 2 in VR

 And yet here it is.
 Here you are.

-The Source VR Mod Team released this conversion in September 2022, after roughly a decade of on-and-off development that started with a Sony HMZ-T1 headset and some hacked-together motion tracking [Community Report].
+The Source VR Mod Team released this conversion in September 2022, after roughly a decade of on-and-off development that started with a Sony HMZ-T1 headset and some hacked-together motion tracking.
 What exists now is something that shouldn’t feel as coherent as it does: a full room-scale VR implementation of Valve’s 2004 masterpiece, complete with manual reloading, two-handed weapon stabilization, and physics that somehow hold up when you’re physically twisting your wrists to angle a gravity gun shot.
+This is not an injection driver or a framework hack.
+It is a ground-up reimplementation of the game’s input, rendering, and interaction systems for VR, with motion controls, manual reloading, physics interactions, and the complete campaign playable from start to finish.
+The team has since added Episode One and Episode Two, also free, also complete.
+This is not a tech demo or a proof of concept.
+It is a finished product.

 What strikes you first is the scale.
 The opening G-Man sequence, with its abstract imagery flashing inside his silhouette, gains actual dimensionality.
 You can peer into the spaces that were previously just layered 2D effects.
 City 17’s architecture—those brutalist tower blocks and canal systems—feels architecturally coherent in a way that flat screens couldn’t quite convey.
 The verticality matters when you can physically look up.

 The Civil Protection officers are shorter than you might expect.
 This is a small thing, but it changes the tone of every encounter.
 These gas-masked enforcers were intimidating on a monitor.
 In VR, with proper depth perception, they’re oddly compact.
-The menace becomes almost comical until one hits you with a stun baton and the audio-spatial feedback makes you flinch hard enough to smack furniture [Community Report].
+The menace becomes almost comical until one hits you with a stun baton and the audio-spatial feedback makes you flinch hard enough to smack furniture.

 The weapon handling borrows liberally from Half-Life: Alyx’s design language.
 There’s a radial weapon wheel for selection.
 Reloading requires ejecting magazines and grabbing fresh ones from your shoulder.
 You can stabilize two-handed weapons by physically gripping the forward pump or barrel with your off-hand.
-It’s not as polished as Alyx—some animations are missing, and the hands can disappear when holding certain objects [Documentation]—but the core loop works.
+It’s not as polished as Alyx—some animations are missing, and the hands can disappear when holding certain objects—but the core loop works.
 The 9mm pistol feels natural to aim one-handed.
-The crowbar, swung with actual arm motion, connects with manhacks in a way that reportedly earns “Zone Minutes” on fitness trackers [Community Report].
+The crowbar, swung with actual arm motion, connects with manhacks in a way that reportedly earns “Zone Minutes” on fitness trackers.

-There’s no teleport movement option, only smooth locomotion with snap or smooth turning [Documentation].
+There’s no teleport movement option, only smooth locomotion with snap or smooth turning.
 This is a design choice that prioritizes immersion over accessibility.
 It means the mod requires “VR legs”—the acquired tolerance for artificial movement that prevents nausea.
 New VR users should approach with caution.

 Performance is another variable.
-The Source engine is single-threaded and DirectX 9, which the team has worked around with a DXVK implementation [Community Report].
-Users with hardware meeting the minimum requirements (GTX 1060/RX 580, 8GB RAM) report stable performance, but the recommended specs (GTX 1080/RX 5700, 16GB RAM) suggest where the experience actually shines [Documentation].
+The Source engine is single-threaded and DirectX 9, which the team has worked around with a DXVK implementation.
+Users meeting minimum requirements report stable performance, but the experience improves significantly with hardware that exceeds those minimums.

 What stays with you, though, isn’t the technical implementation.
 It’s the social dimension that VR adds to a famously silent protagonist.